nguyenphuminh/catniff/docs/documentation.md

 * `static full(shape: number[], num: number, options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with `num`, configured with `options`.
 * `static fullLike(tensor: Tensor, num: number, options: TensorOptions = {}): Tensor`: Returns a new tensor of same shape and strides as `tensor`, filled with `num`, configured with `options`.
 * `static ones(shape?: number[], options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with 1, configured with `options`.
-* `static onesLike(tensor: Tensor, options: TensorOptions = {}): Tensor`: Returns a new tensor of same shape and strides as `tensor`, filled with 1, configured with `options`.
+* `static onesLike(tensor: Tensor, options: TensorOptions = {}): Tensor`: Returns a new tensor of same device, shape, and strides as `tensor`, filled with 1, configured with `options`.
 * `static zeros(shape?: number[], options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with 0, configured with `options`.
-* `static zerosLike(tensor: Tensor, options: TensorOptions = {}): Tensor`: Returns a new tensor of same shape and strides as `tensor`, filled with 0, configured with `options`.
+* `static zerosLike(tensor: Tensor, options: TensorOptions = {}): Tensor`: Returns a new tensor of same device, shape, and strides as `tensor`, filled with 0, configured with `options`.
 * `static rand(shape?: number[], options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with a random number with uniform distribution from 0 to 1, configured with `options`.
-* `static randLike(tensor: Tensor, options: TensorOptions = {}): Tensor`: Returns a new tensor of same shape and strides as `tensor`, filled with a random number with uniform distribution from 0 to 1, configured with `options`.
+* `static randLike(tensor: Tensor, options: TensorOptions = {}): Tensor`: Returns a new tensor of same device, shape, and strides as `tensor`, filled with a random number with uniform distribution from 0 to 1, configured with `options`.
 * `static randn(shape?: number[], options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with a random number with normal distribution of mean=0 and stddev=1, configured with `options`.
-* `static randnLike(tensor: Tensor, options: TensorOptions = {}): Tensor`: Returns a new tensor of same shape and strides as `tensor`, filled with a random number with normal distribution of mean=0 and stddev=1, configured with `options`.
+* `static randnLike(tensor: Tensor, options: TensorOptions = {}): Tensor`: Returns a new tensor of same device, shape, and strides as `tensor`, filled with a random number with normal distribution of mean=0 and stddev=1, configured with `options`.
 * `static randint(shape: number[], low: number, high: number, options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with a random integer between low and high, configured with `options`.
-* `static randintLike(tensor: Tensor, low: number, high: number, options: TensorOptions = {}): Tensor`: Returns a new tensor of same shape and strides as `tensor`, filled with a random integer between low and high, configured with `options`.
+* `static randintLike(tensor: Tensor, low: number, high: number, options: TensorOptions = {}): Tensor`: Returns a new tensor of same device, shape, and strides as `tensor`, filled with a random integer between low and high, configured with `options`.
 * `static normal(shape: number[], mean: number, stdDev: number, options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with a random number with normal distribution of custom `mean` and `stdDev`, configured with `options`.
 * `static uniform(shape: number[], low: number, high: number, options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`,  filled with a random number with uniform distribution from `low` to `high`, configured with `options`.